 In addition, CUP and WCHRI developed a multitude of collaborations and working relationships.
 Mutual representation on organizational boards, drawing on CUP and WCHRI organizational expertise, input on mutually important decisions and scholarly collaborations are some of the activities that enhanced the capacity of each individual organization.

 Contact: Tatjana Alvadj, Research Coordinator, email@example.com or 780-492-6431.

-Visit the WCHRI webpage to learn more about their research www.wchri.org
+Visit the WCHRI website to learn more about their work www.wchri.org